metreeca/mark/README.md

 ### Define a default template

-Define a default Pug template under the `source` folder at the relative path specified by the `layout` parameter, for instance as:
+Define a default Pug template under the `source` folder at the relative path specified by the `layout` parameter, for instance:

 ```jade
 doctype html